What is best way to paint / stain oak furniture with black

 January 11, 2010

-A. If you are having trouble with the lacquer, please try cleaning this back off with lacquer thinner, then wiping clean with acetone [linked by editor to product info at Rockler].
+A. If you are having trouble with the lacquer, please try cleaning this back off with lacquer thinner, then wiping clean with Acetone.
 Sand and paint with a milk paint (black), from "general finishes" if possible, then sand through the edges to the wood, then top coat with two coats of clear.
 All of this is done with waterbase products and probably won't bubble on you.
 You can go to generalfinishes.com to look at more samples.
 I refinish custom furniture.